-In Asia, just about anyone with money will have a rice cooker.
+In Asia, most middle and upper class families own a rice cooker.
 The current generation of upscale fuzzy-logic rice cookers does a perfect job cooking rice.
 This is a major convenience when cooking, since it gives you one less thing to keep track of when cooking a meal.
 Avoid super cheap rice cookers that are merely repurposed vegetable steamers, since they deliver poor results and won’t add much in the way of convenience.
 Here’s the best inexpensive full-featured rice cooker.

 A microwave oven is often the best way to reheat food, and they can be indispensable for frozen dinners.
 Make sure the one you buy has a built-in carousel, since they’re needed for even heating.
 Here’s Amazon’s selection of microwaves.
 And you might as well pick up a splatter guard while you’re at it.

 Serious chefs couldn’t live without a mixer.
 The classic stand mixer is made by Kitchen Aid.
 For lesser mixing needs you may get by with a hand mixer, blender, food processor, or cheap immersion blender (mixing stick).
 Immersion blenders are one of the handiest appliances you can own, since they can be whipped out at any moment to do basic mixing and cleanup is minimal.